vedheshavedhi/quirk/TRANSLATIONS.md

 # WIP: It's probably not the best time to translate Quirk.
+this is my project 67 so wanted to change, and changed

 🚨🚨🚨 Translations are a bit broken at the moment while we migrate to a Fluent+Pontoon instance instead of json files.